FatemaNeemuch/Parstagram/README.md

 The following **stretch** features are implemented:

 - [x] Style the login page to look like the real Instagram login page.
-- [ ] Style the feed to look like the real Instagram feed.
 - [x] User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
 - [x] User should switch between different tabs using fragments and a Bottom Navigation View.
   - [x] Feed Tab (to view all posts from all users)